cstainsby/B-Onion/docs/project-proposal/README.md

 # Project Proposal

 ## What Is This Project About
 This Project is based around building a transformer to generate satirical Onion-like articles based on a text input.
-### Look at MVP

-### Some Stretch Goals
+It will use the Google Cloud Platform to allow users to connect to a GUI where they can interact with it and make their own articles.
+It will also have reoccuring GCP functions which take in twitter topics to make twitter posts based on those articles.

 ### Stakeholders